-Amounts due the University of Minnesota for credit sales of goods or services to non-University customers, including sponsors of University research.
-An account receivable is created upon the shipment of a product, rendering of a service, or satisfaction of a performance step as outlined in an agreement.
-An account receivable maybe due or not yet due; a receivable that is due is a claim against a customer that the University has the right to collect at the present time.
+Amounts due the University of Minnesota for credit sales of goods or services to external customers, including sponsors of University research.
+An account receivable is created upon the shipment of a product, rendering of a service, accumulation of costs, or satisfaction of a performance step as outlined in an agreement.
+An account receivable may be due or not yet due; a receivable that is due is a claim against a customer that the University has the right to collect at the present time.

 Glossary of Terms